backstage/backstage/contrib/docs/tutorials/cloudfoundry-deployment.md

----
-id: cloudfoundry
-title: Deploying to Cloud Foundry
-sidebar_label: Cloud Foundry
-description: How to deploy Backstage to Cloud Foundry
----

 Cloud Foundry (CF) is an open-source cloud application platform that makes it fast and easy to build, test, deploy, and scale apps in your choice language, framework, and cloud.

 ## Prerequisites & the Cloud Foundry CLI